Koelliker's glass lizard

 Koelliker's glass lizard (Hyalosaurus koellikeri), also called commonly the Moroccan glass lizard, is a species of lizard in the family Anguidae.
 The species is native to western North Africa.

 Etymology

 The specific name, koellikeri, is in honor of Swiss histologist Albert von Kölliker.

 Geographic range

 H. koellikeri is found in Algeria and Morocco.

 Habitat

 The natural habitats of Koelliker's glass lizard are temperate forests, shrubland, temperate grassland, and pastureland, at altitudes up to 2,000 m.

 Description

 H. koellikeri has no fore limbs, but does have rudimentary hind limbs.
 Dorsally, it is brownish, with a darker lateral band.
 Ventrally, it is yellowish.

 Taxonomy

-Hyalosaurus koellikeri has often been historically included within the genus Ophisaurus, but genetic evidence has shown Hyalosaurus koellikeri to be more closely related to Anguis and Pseudopus than to Ophisaurus.
+H. koellikeri has often been historically included within the genus Ophisaurus, but genetic evidence has shown H. koellikeri to be more closely related to Anguis and Pseudopus than to Ophisaurus.